-- ► Select the Score tab. - ▶ For Data source to score, make sure bank response data is selected. - ▶ Specify a destination for the scoring results.
+- ► Select the Score tab. - ▶ Under Specify output fields, ensure the Customer ID field is selected. - ▶ Specify a destination for the scoring results.
 This can be either a database table or file.
-(If you just want to preview the scores, you can skip this step.) - ▶ Under Specify output fields, make sure the Customer ID field is selected. - ▶ The Score settings should already be configured to score the top 28% of records, based on the profit simulation you ran while evaluating the model.
-(If you did not select the Use for Scoring button when viewing the simulation results, you can update the settings here.) - ▶ At the bottom of the dialog, click Preview to display a sample of the results your scoring will obtain. - ► Click Data Overview to see an overview of the data your scoring will use.
-For more information, see the topic Data overview in Chapter 4 on p.
-29.

-Because you have chosen to score based on propensity, only customers with the highest propensity to respond are included.
-By linking the customer ID back to your customer database, you could generate a mailing list based on this result.

-► Click Score; the model is applied to the customer data and a message is displayed at the bottom of the dialog to confirm this.
+(If you just want to preview the scores, you can skip this step.) - ▶ Under Scoring, the settings should already be configured to score the top 28% of records, based on the profit simulation you ran in the while evaluating the model.
+(If you did not select the Use for Scoring button when viewing the simulation results, you can update the settings here.) - ▶ At the bottom of the dialog, click Preview to display a sample of the results your scoring will obtain. - Because you have chosen to score based on propensity, only customers with the highest propensity to respond are included.
+By linking the customer ID back to your customer database, you could generate a mailing list based on this result. - ► Click Score; the model is applied to the customer data and a message is displayed at the bottom of the dialog to confirm this.